-(Ecclesiastes 3:1-8 NLT)
+Ecclesiastes 3:1-8 NLT)

-There are many accounts of people in the Bible, like Abraham, Isaac, Jacob, Joseph, Moses, David, Naomi and Esther, to name a few, that went through seasons much like Solomon described in Ecclesiastes 3.
-Let's focus on Jacob's eleventh son - Joseph.
+> There are many accounts of people in the Bible, like Abraham, Isaac, Jacob, Joseph, Moses, David, Naomi and Esther, that went through seasons much like Solomon described in Ecclesiastes 3.
+In this study, we will focus on Joseph, Jacob's eleventh son.

-Here are the highlights of Joseph's life which give us an appreciation of how God works His seasons, not ours, into our lives.
+> Here are the highlights of Joseph's life which give us an appreciation of how God works His seasons, not ours, into our lives.

-Now go back and read Ecclesiastes 3:1-8 NLT.
+> Now go back and read Ecclesiastes 3:1-8 NLT.
 You can readily see that what Solomon said applied to Joseph's life.

-We need to be able to go through God's seasons in our lives to get us to a point where He can use us.
+> We need to be able to go through God's seasons in our lives to get us to a point where He can use us.
 Joseph knew the reason for the seasons in his life when he forgave his brothers: